Karan-Manikani/Karan-Manikani/README.md

 Sophomore at NMIMS’ MPSTME, studying Computer Science, with a concentration in Artificial Intelligence.

-- 👀 I’m interested in Machine Learning and Deep Learning
+- 👀 I’m interested in Machine Learning and Deep Learning .
-- 🌱 I’m currently learning TensorFlow
+- 🌱 I’m currently learning TensorFlow.
-- 👯 I’m looking to collaborate on research projects related to Machine Learning and Deep Learning
+- 👯 I’m looking to collaborate on research pertaining to Machine Learning, Deep Learning and Computer Vision.

 ## 🛠️ Skills
 > Python <br>